vamsiramakrishnan/jsonlovesyaml/_posts/2019-04-14-ceph-distributed-container-native-storage.md

 Containerized monoliths have very strong focus on persistence using share everything and share nothing storage.

+They run on App Servers like Weblogic, Websphere, JBoss

 ### Design Considerations for Container Native Storage Solution

 **Presentable** : Storage should be presentable to Containers